TheSirLancelot/Netulla/ProjectSummary.md

 - [ ]  Final Submission (12 Dec 2023)

 ## A Note on Team Participation
-Each member of the team has ensured they are contributing to the project.
+Each member of the team (except for our absent member [^1]) has ensured they are contributing to the project.
 All of the above features were self-assigned.
 Additionally:
 - William Weir outlined the features for the application and developed the repository workflows
 - Tristan Young created and maintains our collaboration platform that we use on a daily basis
 - Reynaldo Veras worked with everyone's schedule to find a time for our virtual meetings